What is Retail Arbitrage?

 - Sourcing your products

 Now, it’s time to look for deals and find the products that sell well on Amazon.
-Retail arbitrage is all about digging for products that sell at a good margin, so you need to remember what people need and how much they are willing to pay for it.
+Retail arbitrage is all about digging for products that sell at a good margin, so you must remember what people need and how much they are willing to pay.
 There are always great deals at large retail chains (like Walmart and Target), but keeping up the excellent profit will require work.
 You should study the latest trends, know the price histories, look for sales across your city and make sure products are not damaged.
 Here are some of the stores that may have branches in your hometown:

 - Sam’s Club